 Your brief description needs to answer these questions in a way that is easy to read.

-Keeping it casual and positive can also help your descriptions stand out.
+Keeping it casual and positive can also help your product descriptions stand out.
 Also, try breaking information into short, digestible chunks.
 Headings, bullet points, and visuals are a great help for making this happen.

-This page on your online store eventually needs to look unique, but this will take quite a bit of time to create.
+This page on your online store needs to look unique, but this will take quite a bit of time to create.
 In the meantime, copy and paste one of the pre-generated ‘About Us’ pages from the list below and edit it to suit your store later.

 When you write an About Us page in the future, make it personal.
 Tell a story about why you started the brand.
 Show pictures of yourself to show that there’s a human behind your eCommerce business.
 My favorite example of a company that has created a fantastic About Us page is Luxy Hair.